clemstarosta/ProjectISMIN/API/src/README copy.md

 # This will build the source and put the transpiled code in `/dist` directory
 npm run build

-# This will committed the project
-git add .
-git commit -m "new"

-# This will added new features to clever cloud
-git push clever main:master

 # This will start the API
 npm run start:dev